 The Long answer is

-Legal fees is also an expenditure.
-If any expenditure benefits for more than a year then it can be deferring and carrying over in the balance sheet as miscellaneous expenditure is possible.
-This deferment is in line with matching concept as well.
+Legal fees are also an expenditure.
+If any expenditure benefits last more than a year, they can be deferred and carried over in the balance sheet, as miscellaneous spending is possible.
+This deferment aligns with the matching concept as well.

 Example: